CRGSCodingCats/Termination/README.md

 pip install -r requirements.txt python -m termination.app
 ```
-You’ll see a black-themed window with a welcome message and a quit button.
-Clicking "Exit" will prompt for confirmation before closing.
 ## Contributing
 Pull requests are welcome.
 For major changes, open an issue first to discuss proposed modifications.
 ## License